 On February 9, 2021, the Receiver filed the Motion for Order Setting Claims Bar Date, Establishing Claims Procedure, and Approving Notification Process (the "Claims Procedure").
 See Dkt.
 No. 395.
 On February 10, 2021, the Court entered the Order approving the Claims Procedure and set a claims bar date of May 20, 2021 (the "Claims Bar Date").
 See Dkt.
 No. 396.
-Pursuant to the Claims Procedure, the Receiver and his counsel worked extensively with Stretto during the Applicable Period to prepare the detailed transaction schedules for Known Investors and similar notices for individuals in pooled investment groups, Other Creditors, and Relief Defendants.
-On March 12, 2021, Stretto mailed and emailed the transaction schedules, notices, and other claims procedure papers to all Known Investors, individuals within pooled investment groups, Other Creditors, and Relief Defendants.
-Since entry of the Order approving the Claims Procedure, Stretto has received numerous claims submitted by Known Investors and Other Creditors, and the Receiver and his counsel have responded to numerous questions and inquiries from investors and other potential claimants.
-As the Claims Bar Date approaches, the Receiver intends to reach out by phone and/or email to all Known Investors who have failed to submit a claim with Stretto.
-In addition, the Receiver, through Stretto, published the Newspaper Publication in the USA Today, the Baltimore Sun, the Las Vegas Review-Journal, and the Dallas Morning News for two days during the weeks of February 22, 2021 and March 1, 2021.
+Pursuant to the Claims Procedure, the Receiver and his counsel worked extensively with Stretto during the Applicable Period to respond to questions about the Claims Procedure, review all claims and supporting documents, communicate with claimants, and request additional documents and information from claimants.
+Stretto received a total of 274 claims submitted pursuant to the Claims Procedure.
+The Receiver sent responses to 83 claimants requesting (i) additional supporting documents or information, or (ii) that the claimant voluntarily withdraw their claim for various reasons.
+The Receiver is in the process of narrowing down claims that remain disputed after additional documents and information have been submitted by the claimants.
+The Receiver anticipates that he will file omnibus objections to certain categories of claims that remain disputed.

-The Receiver is also in the process of drafting a proposed distribution plan consistent with the recoveries in the case and the expected claims following completion of the Claims Procedure.
+The Receiver is also in the process of finalizing a proposed distribution plan for an interim distribution consistent with the recoveries in the case and the expected claims following completion of the Claims Procedure.

 The Receiver has received numerous contacts from potential investor victims requesting information.
-The Receiver has provided general status updates and directed such parties to pleadings filed of record in the case, including the Receiver's Preservation Plan, Prior Reports, and the Claims Procedure.22
+The Receiver has provided general status updates and directed such parties to pleadings filed of record in the case that are available on the Receiver's website, including the Receiver's Preservation Plan, Prior Reports, and the Claims Procedure.23

-X. CONCLUSION
+IX.
+CONCLUSION

-Accordingly, the Receiver, Gregory S. Milligan, respectfully submits this Tenth Quarterly Status Report for the Court's consideration and, for the reasons stated in this Report, recommends the continuation of this Receivership Estate.
+Accordingly, the Receiver, Gregory S. Milligan, respectfully submits this Twelfth Quarterly Status Report for the Court's consideration and, for the reasons stated in this Report, recommends the continuation of this Receivership Estate.